 But it is in the currency markets where the USDX is actively watched.
-Virtually all the major trading CFD pairs have the USD as a component, and these include the EUR USD, USD-JPY, GBP USD, USD CAD, AUD USD and the NZD USD.
+Virtually all the major pairs have the USD as a component, and these include the EUR USD, USD-JPY, GBP USD, USD CAD, AUD USD and the NZD USD.

 Determining the direction of the USD is essential in determining the direction of the entire market.
 For instance, a EURUSD trader will buy the pair if the USDX is falling (implying decreasing dollar value) and sell it when the index is rising.
 Commodity trading, trading forex and stock market traders all watch the US Dollar Index when making their predictions.

 The value of the USDX is determined on the basis of a basket of major global currencies.
 Its computation has been changed only once – in 1999 when the euro (EUR) replaced multiple European currencies.

 The current currencies included in the USDX mix, as well as their relative weights, are as follows:

 |Swiss Franc (CHF)||3.6|

 Using the above-assigned relative weights, the USDX is then calculated using the formula below:

 USDX = 50.14348112 × EUR/USD^ (-0.586) × USD/JPY^ (0.126) × GBP/USD^ (-0.119) × USD/CAD^ (0.091) × USD/SEK^ (0.042) × USD/CHF^ (0.036)